vistadataproject/vistadataproject.github.io/_posts/2016-01-18-behind-the-schedule.md

 > a single comprehensive security-enabled read/write data model for all VA VISTA data, a model which must enable exchange between VA and DoD clinical information systems

 There needs to be a _Test VISTA_ system to enable straightforward development, use of Node.js support for Javascript in VISTA and infographics to showcase the model.
 For those into numbers, this project must make [27 technical deliverables](https://github.com/vistadataproject/documents#technical-deliverables) involving 8 meta data definitions, 18 pieces of software and 6 documents.
-This is quite a list for a small one year project!
+This is quite a list for a small one year endeavor!

 <p data-pullquote="there's a lot of open source and VA work just waiting to be refined and integrated"></p>
 Fortunately, there's a lot of open source and VA work just waiting to be refined and integrated: